BoningYao/stats220/README.md

 In the future, I plan to share

-1. USe R for computing
+1. Use R for computing
 2. Use R for statistical analysis
 3. Use R for machine learning